16 Best Day Trips from Ljubljana, Slovenia

 Couple rowing to Bled Island

-This 2-kilometre circuit is an easy trek, letting you experience Lake Bled, and its ever-changing hues, from every angle.
+This 2-kilometre circuit is an easy trek, letting you experience Lake Bled, and its ever-changing hues from every angle.

-At Bled Castle, there’s a museum you can peruse, or, probably more interesting for most (myself included), a wine cellar where you can bottle and cork your own bottle of Slovenian wine to go.
+Got a little energy to spare?
+Power up to Bled Castle to dazzle at one of the most epic views in all of Europe.
+On your visit to Bled Castle, there’s a museum you can peruse.
+Or, far more interesting for most travelers, head to the wine cellar where you can bottle and cork your own bottle of Slovenian wine to go.

 By public transportation, the easiest way of getting to Lake Bled from Ljubljana is by bus.
 Buses leave Ljubljana hourly (on the hour) for a 75-minute ride.
 From Bled to Ljubljana, buses depart hourly on the half-hour.
 Tickets cost €6.30 each away.